Virtua Announces Foundation Board Leadership and New Members

 October 3, 2019 - Virtua is pleased to announce leadership appointments for the Virtua Foundation Board of Trustees, effective 2019.
 They are John J. Parker, Sr., chairman; Damien Ghee, vice-chairman; and Richard Silpe, treasurer.

 John J. Parker, Sr., chairman, previously served as vice chairman of the Virtua Foundation board.
-He is managing director of Parker Private Wealth Management Group, Wells Fargo Advisors in Philadelphia.
+He is managing director of Parker Private Wealth Management Group of Wells Fargo Advisors in Philadelphia.
 Passionate about philanthropy and making a difference, Parker joined the Virtua Foundation board in 2016 and also serves as a chairman of the American Association for Cancer Research’s “Party with a Purpose.”
 Parker is a lifelong resident of Voorhees and lives there today with his wife, Veronica, and their three children, all of whom were born at Virtua.

 As vice-chair, Damien Ghee offers considerable philanthropic experience gained through his involvement with many regional not-for-profit organizations.
 Ghee is senior vice president and team leader for the PA-NJ Middle Market & Public Finance Lending Group at TD Bank in Philadelphia.
 He resides with his wife, son, and two daughters in Cherry Hill.